 Just like with the tsukemen, you know they’re using quality pork.
 While not broiled, the thinner slices of seasoned pork compliment the milder broth.

-Komatsuna and a sea of chopped negi give the broth a punch of sweetness and a crunchy texture.
+Komatsuna and a sea of chopped negi (spring onions) give the broth a punch of sweetness and a crunchy texture.
 A quail egg hides amidst the medium-thick and wavy noodles.